 Then, I put a Be My Travel Muse label on it and corked it myself.
 The whole experience was documented on Snapchat (@KrisLikeWhaat).

 Though in theory the tour is an hour and a half, I was told that the blending experience sometimes lasts all afternoon as groups get more and more into it.
 I was shocked to find out the price is only 135 Rand (less than $12) per person and 115 Rand ($10) per personalized bottle as well!

 Wine and Dine

-The Cuvée restaurant at Simsonig Wine Estate had a fabulous, delicious lunch on offer.
-Once again I was blown away by the pricing.
-Though just as fancy and high-end as a winery with meals starting at $30 per plate, cuvee has offerings such as ceviche of farmed cob with cucumber, radish, avocado & cob crackling (pictured below), for a mere 80 Rand ($6.65).
-Main courses such as Springbok loin run at 170 Rand ($14).
+The Cuvée restaurant at Simonsig Wine Estate had a fabulous, delicious lunch on offer.
+Once again, I was blown away by the pricing.
+Though just as fancy and high-end as a winery with meals starting at $30 per plate, Cuvée had offerings such as ceviche of farmed cob with cucumber, radish, avocado & cob crackling (pictured below), for a mere 80 Rand ($6.65).
+Main courses such as springbok loin run at 170 Rand ($14).